-If you’re looking for a tasty make ahead breakfast, you’re going to love this healthy carrot cake baked oatmeal!
-This breakfast carrot cake is made with pineapple, coconut and walnuts for a sweet and satisfying breakfast that’s perfect for a crowd.
-Simple to make, it’s light and moist, and always a winner! {Gluten-free, dairy-free-friendly & vegetarian}
+If you’re looking for a tasty make ahead breakfast, you’re going to love these healthy carrot cake bars!
+These healthy bars taste like traditional carrot cake, but are made with wholesome ingredients like oatmeal, pineapple, coconut and walnuts for a satisfying and sweet breakfast or dessert that’s perfect for a crowd.
+Simple to make, they’re light, moist, and always a winner! {Gluten-free, dairy-free-friendly & vegetarian}

 Table of Contents